 Amy's early experiences with music eventually led her to attend conservatory to train as an orchestral musician, where she studied with Masao Kawasaki and Catharine Carroll.
 Later while working in the United States Amy played in professional orchestras, but found herself gravitating toward teaching children.

 Remembering the positive start that the Suzuki method gave her, and knowing that she wanted to work with families, Amy began training and teaching as a Suzuki teacher in 2010.
 Now a full time Suzuki teacher, Amy is fascinated with how the brain works when learning music, and enjoys being a part of the Suzuki family in London.

 Mallory began her musical studies with piano lessons at age 4 and started Suzuki violin studies at age 6.
-She received her Bachelor’s and Master’s Degrees in Violin Performance and Pedagogy from Indiana University Jacobs School of Music in Bloomington, Indiana, studying with Mimi Zweig, Director of the Indiana University String Academy.
-While attending IU, she was also an instructor at the IU String Academy, a pre-college program for ages 4-18, and a teaching assistant at the IU Summer String Academy.
-Between 2009-2011, she taught at the IU funded Fairview Elementary School Violin Project with Dr. Brenda Brenner.
+She received her Bachelor’s and Master’s Degrees in Violin Performance and Pedagogy from Indiana University Jacobs School of Music in Bloomington, Indiana, studying with Mimi Zweig.
+She taught for several years at the Indiana University String Academy before moving to the UK in 2011.

-She received her Suzuki training at the Chicago Suzuki Institute and the Indianapolis Music Academy in the United States; she is continuing her Suzuki training in the UK through the British Suzuki Institute.
+Mallory started her Suzuki training at the Chicago Suzuki Institute and the Indianapolis Music Academy and finished her training at the British Suzuki Institute.
 She is now a fully qualified Level 5 Suzuki Teacher.

 Harriet is a Suzuki violin teacher based in London.